 - Banana Chocolate Chip Muffins

 Step 3.
-To serve, remove the desired number of pieces (or muffins) and allow them to thaw up to 5 minutes.
+To serve, remove the desired number of pieces (or muffins) and allow them to thaw for up to 5 minutes.

 - Zucchini Bread with Carrots and Apples